What is Coronary Artery Disease?

-Coronary artery disease (CAD) is a subset of cardiovascular disease and is one of the most common types of heart disease.
-One in six deaths among Americans is caused by CAD.1
+Coronary artery disease (CAD) is a very common heart condition in the U.S. One in seven deaths among Americans is caused by CAD.1

-- Go SO, Mozaffarian D, Roger VL, et al. on behalf of the American Heart Association Statistics Committee and Stroke Statistics Subcommittee.
-Heart Disease and Stroke Statistics--2013 Update: A Report from the American Heart Association.
+- Mozaffarian D, Benjamin E, Go A, et al. on Behalf of the American Heart Association Statistics Committee and Stroke Statistics Subcommittee.
+Heart Disease and Stroke Statistics—2015 Update: A Report from the American Heart Association.
 Circulation.
-2013;127(1):e6-e245.
+2015;131(4):e29-322.